 When the white, fleshy root is grated, a pungent aroma is released.
 Horseradish also has a hot taste.
 During the grating process plant cells are crushed and volatile oils are released.
 Vinegar stops this reaction and stabilizes the flavor.
-For milder horseradish, vinegar is added immediately.
-For coughs and colds horseradish is used in its original state.
+For milder horseradish when used in cooking, vinegar is added immediately.

-Horseradish is a very strong diuretic, and was used by old herbalists in the treatment of dropsy.
+Horseradish was once used by herbalists in the treatment of dropsy.
 An infusion was prepared by pouring 1 pint of boiling water over 1 ounce of grated horseradish and 1/2 ounce of crushed mustard seed.
 The dose was 2 to 3 tablespoons three times a day.

 Greeks have been using horseradish since 1500 B.C.
-They used the herb as a lower back rub and aphrodisiac.
+They used the herb to treat food poisoning, as a lower back rub, and as an aphrodisiac.
 Appointed as one of the five bitter herbs, Jews have used horseradish as part of their religious observance during Passover for centuries.
 In Europe during the middle ages, horseradish was used as a cough expectorant and treatment for food poisoning, scurvy, tuberculosis, worms, and colic.

 Horseradish is grown in the United States for domestic use and exported to other countries.
 Collinsville, Illinois is called the Horseradish Capitol of the World and the town hosts a Horseradish Festival every June.
 Horseradish is also grown in Wisconsin.